Sameergupta09/python-project/README.md

-It is a Tic-Tac-Toe game using python language.
+It is a Tic-Tac-Toe game using Tkinter.